Submit your app to the Shopify App Store

-If you have any doubt at all as to whether your app is different enough to be published, please don't hesitate to reach out to firstname.lastname@example.org.
+If you think your app is different enough to be published, let us know at email@example.com.

 Set up a billing system

-You can use other payment systems, but apps that use the Shopify Billing API are given a higher preference when it comes to promoting apps through our: newsletters, blogs, Twitter account, and other promotional mediums.
+You can use other payment systems, but apps that use the Shopify Billing API are given a higher preference when Shopify promotes apps through newsletters, blogs, social media, and other mediums.

-When you have your billing system in place you can progress to Beta Testing.
+When your billing system is in place, you can begin beta testing.
 We advise that during beta testing, you set your billing charges to

 Beta test your app

-This is an important step when preparing your app for submission to the App Store.
-During beta testing, store owners can identify any bugs in your code and provide you with feedback to help make your app even better.
+Beta testing is an important step when preparing your app for submission to the App Store.
+During beta testing, store owners can identify bugs in your code and provide you with feedback to help make your app even better.

-Before you progress to beta testing, make sure that you have tested your app enough times to be confident in its functionality and usability.
+Before you begin beta testing, make sure that you have tested your app enough times to be confident in its functionality and usability.
 Also, make sure that your app is feature complete — if you are still creating core features in your app, it is probably not ready for beta testing.

-To get the most out of the beta testing experience and prepare for app store submission, there are a few important things you should do:
+To get the most out of the beta testing experience, there are a few important things you should do:

-- Make sure you provide accurate contact information so that Shopify can contact you should there be any issues with your app.
+- Provide accurate contact information so that Shopify can contact you if there are any issues with your app.

 - List the benefits of your app.
-Make sure you advertise some of the great selling points to entice store owners to install your app.
-For example, "easily maintains relationships with customers," is a good example of a positive, concise selling point for an app.
+Make sure you advertise some of the selling points to encourage store owners to install your app.
+For example, a phrase like "easily maintain relationships with customers" offers a positive, concise selling point for an app.

-- Supply screenshots.
+- Provide screenshots.
 Sometimes, store owners won't want to invest in an app if they can't see what it does.
-By supplying screenshots, store owners can get a glimpse of your app and its capabilities.
+By providing screenshots, store owners can get a glimpse of your app and its capabilities.

-- Solicit feedback from your test store owners. store owners leave reviews on your app's listing page, but you can also be proactive by contacting them directly and asking for comments and suggestions.
+- Ask for feedback from your test store owners.
+Store owners can leave reviews on your app's listing page, but you can also be proactive by contacting them directly and asking for comments and suggestions.

 Once you've worked out all the bugs and your store owners are happy with their experience, get ready to submit your app to the App Store.